 I use photography as a tool for connection, advocacy and healing - especially for those who feel unseen.
-I’m accredited in mindful photography, and I incorporate therapeutic techniques into everything I do.
+I’m accredited in mindful photography, and I incorporate therapeutic photography techniques into everything I do.

 I am a mother before anything else to two beautiful neurodivergent kids who teach me every day about resilience and the beauty of being different.
 My work is about presence, and my hope is that through it, people feel a little less alone in their own story.

-Hi, I’m Bianca Joanna, a mindful photographer, artist, and mental health advocate.
+Hi, I’m Bianca Joanna, photographer, artist, advocate.

 Biography & Statement

-Bianca Joanna is an award-winning artist photographer and mental health advocate whose work explores themes of identity, vulnerability, and healing through therapeutic and documentary photography.
+Bianca Joanna is an artist photographer and mental health advocate whose work explores themes of identity, vulnerability, and healing through therapeutic and documentary photography.

 Her work has been exhibited across South Australia, including as part of SALA Festival and Head On Photo Festival in Sydney.
 Her 2024 solo exhibition Breaking the Silence: A Postpartum Story (SALA Festival, Adelaide) shared a raw and deeply personal exploration of postpartum depression through self-portraiture.